-Training activities within the program include multiple activities led by program staff and vendor staff with program participants, such as: initial walkthroughs (“treasure hunts”), virtual workshops, in-person workshops, and hybrid workshops on a variety of topics (portfolio management, energy efficiency, behavioral changes, ISO standards, etc.).
+Training activities within the program include multiple activities led by utility program staff and vendor staff with program participants, such as: initial walkthroughs (“treasure hunts”), virtual workshops, in-person workshops, and hybrid workshops on a variety of topics (portfolio management, energy efficiency, behavioral changes, ISO standards, etc.).
 The effectiveness of provided training varied.
-Participants with less prior knowledge valued training and input, whereas those who are further along in their energy management journey stated that the training provided by the program did not provide an appropriate level of detail or rigor that aligned with their energy management needs.
-When asked about the effectiveness of various activities within the program that helps identify actions that resulted in energy savings, participants provided the following responses:
+Participants with less prior knowledge valued training and input, whereas those who were further along in their energy management journey stated that the training provided by the program did not provide an appropriate level of detail or rigor that aligned with their energy management needs.
+When asked about the effectiveness of various activities within the program that help identify actions that resulted in energy savings, participants provided the following responses:

-Table 3-2.3 Effectiveness of program activities
+Table 3-2.
+Effectiveness of program activities